aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 @InProceedings{Chen_2015_ICIP,
     author = "Chen, Chen and Jafari, Roozbeh and Kehtarnavaz, Nasser", booktitle = "ICIP",
-    title = "UTD-MHAD: A multimodal dataset for human action recognition utilizing a depth camera and a wearable inertial sensor", year = "2015"
+    title = "{UTD-MHAD}: A Multimodal Dataset for Human Action Recognition Utilizing a Depth Camera and a Wearable Inertial Sensor", year = "2015"
 }
 </pre>